 I invited a friend.
 But they are not seeing my invitation.
 What is going on?

-Why does Arnexa ask for permission to read my phone contacts?
+Why does Binbox ask for permission to read my phone contacts?

 We display the contacts in the Binbox app and make it easy for you invite others by simply tapping on the contact.